HSG-AIML/NeurIPS_2021-Weight_Space_Learning/README.md

 ![Alt text](.figures/scheme_v2.png "Neural Representation Learning Scheme")

+Figure: An overview of the proposed self-supervised representation learning approach.
+I. Populations of trained NNs form model zoos; each model is transformed in a vectorized form of its weights.
+II.
+Neural representations are learned from the model zoos using different augmentations, architectures, and Self-Supervised Learning tasks.
+III.
+Neural representations are evaluated on downstream tasks which predict model characteristics.

 # Datasets
 Datasets are available for download under https://zenodo.org/record/5645138.
 The code in this repository expects the datasets in `./datasets/` The shell script `download_datasets.sh` in `./datasets/` downloads all datasets.